 Board of Directors

-Pacific Northwest Trail Association Board Members work hard to provide mission-based leadership and strategic governance for the PNTA.
+Pacific Northwest Trail Association Board Members provide mission-based leadership and strategic governance for the PNTA.
 Board members are involved with fundraising, outreach, strategic planning, and programmatic oversight.

 Contact our Board